webpack/webpack.js.org/DISCUSSION.md

 in the last year or so.
 I wanted to try to get this "down on paper" to make it easier to discuss...

+Here's the TLDR; in terms of actual blocking TODOs if we wanted to stick with this branch:

+- [ ] Finish porting the markdown process to `remark` (may require new plugins)
+- [ ] Extract anchors into `_content.json` via `DirectoryTreePlugin`
+- [ ] Add custom route for landing page
+- [ ] Finish `Navigation` component (e.g. certain links are still excluded)
+- [ ] Rethink external population process
+- [ ] Finish re-incorporating mobile sidebar
+- [ ] Re-integrate google-analytics
+- [ ] Populate page title in `server.jsx`
+- [ ] Re-incorporate redirects (`redirects.json`)

+Some of these should be fairly quick adds now that the site works.
+The two toughest ones are most likely the markdown parsing and external population.
+The thing to keep in mind with those two however is that they're going to be an issue no matter what our build system is.
+The following section

 ## Markdown Processing